UzL-ITS/undeserved-trust/README.md

 # undeSErved trust
-This is is the repository accompanying the "undeSErVed trust: Exploiting Permutation-Agnostic Remote Attestation" paper published at WOOT21.
+This is the repository accompanying the "undeSErVed trust: Exploiting Permutation-Agnostic Remote Attestation" paper published at WOOT21.
 For more information on the paper check out our [Paper Website](https://uzl-its.github.io/undeserved-trust).
 As some parts of the attack in the paper depend on the exact binary layout of a binary, reproducing the results from scratch, and therefore adapting the attack to a new binary, is a bit tedious.